-17. MANAGEMENT OF RISK (CONTINUED)
+16. MANAGEMENT OF RISK (CONTINUED)

-17(b) Interest rate risk (continued)
+16(b) Interest rate risk (continued)

-At 31 December 2010, if interest rates had been 100 basis points higher or lower with all other variables held constant, the net effect on the Company's Statement of Comprehensive Income would be insignificant.
-All items remain unaffected by interest rate changes except for interest earned on bank accounts but a 100 basis points change would not give rise to a significant impact on bank interest.
+At 31 December 2010, if interest rates had been 100 basis points higher or lower with all other variables held constant (2009-100 basis points spread), the net effect on the Company's statement of Comprehensive Income would be as shown in the table below.
+For 2010 due to the historically low interest rates and potential for rates to fluctuate in the future, a 100 basis point shift in interest rates is deemed to be an appropriate sensitivity measure.